Health Education Accreditation

 Become an accredited education program

-Educational programs wishing to become accredited by EQual Canada are invited to complete the form below for more details.
+Educational programs wishing to become accredited by EQual are invited to complete the form below for more details.